smartchicago/chicagoworksforyou/doc/API.md

 There is a test/staging API running at http://cwfy-api-staging.smartchicagoapps.org/.

 The CWFY API serves JSON(P) responses to HTTP requests.
+All requests to the API **must** be HTTP GET requests.
+Sample curl commands are included below.
+The API does not support any method other than GET.

+Requests missing a parameter or with malformed data will get a HTTP 400 response with a error message in the body.
+HTTP 500 indicates a backend issue and that the request **should not** be retried.
+The health check endpoint shows the overall health of the system.

 Any request may include a `callback` URL parameter, e.g. `callback=foo`; the response will use the callback parameter as a function name and wrap the response in a Javascript function call.